dominickpastore/aldl_echo/README.md

 ALDL Echo
 =========

-A simple python program to echo data read from the ALDL port of an old Suburban.
+A simple Python program to echo data read from the ALDL port of an old Suburban.

 The Suburban this was written for is a 1994 1/2 ton model with the L05 engine (5.7L V8 TBI, VIN=K) and 4L60E transmission.
 As far as I can tell, it uses data streams A217 and A218.

+This program requires Python 3 and PySerial.

 A Quick Background
 ------------------